mrudaysharma/SpringMVC/README.md

+#Note
+Deploy this application on Tomcat 8 with port 8084

 # Programming Exercise: Procedure scheduling Web App
 Implement a study scheduling application in which procedures for treatment of patients performed by doctors are planned.
 The data is modelled via domain objects.